maxboeck/mxb/src/posts/theme-switcher/2020-04-30-color-theme-switcher.md

 title: Color Theme Switcher
 tags: code, design
 image: cover.jpg
+description: "How to let users customize your website with their favorite color scheme.
+Your site has a dark mode?
+That's cute.
+Mine has ten different themes now, and they're all named after Mario Kart race tracks."
 ---

-<p class="lead">Last year, the design gods decided that dark modes where the new hotness.
+<p class="lead">Last year, the design gods decided that dark modes were the new hotness.
 "Light colors are for suckers", they laughed, drinking matcha tea on their fixie bikes or whatever.</p>

 And so every operating system, app and even some websites (mine included) suddenly had to come up with a dark mode.
 Fortunately though, this coincided nicely with widespread support for CSS [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) and the introduction of a new `prefers-color-scheme` media query.